reidmorrison/semantic_logger/README.md

 * Log to multiple destinations at the same time ( File and MongoDB, etc.. )
 * Each destination can also have its own log level.
-  For example only write :info and above to MongoDB
-  Or have a second log file for :warn and above log entries
+  For example, only log :info and above to MongoDB, or :warn and above to a second log file

 Benchmarking